arosenstein/mcmc_graph_simulator/README.md

 * This is achieved using the [Metropolis-Hastings](https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm) algorithm

+* Implementation of an online expected value calculation algorithm

+* Gives examples of the top 1% of graphs in the stationary distribution

+* Calculates expected maximum dijkstra path in each graph in the Markov Chain

 ##Running the Code

 There are two main steps for a user to run the simulation.